 With a bias towards trail riding, the Spark 940 really is an engaging and capable bike.
 The suspension performance is certainly the best of the two bikes in this category (the other being the Specialized Epic), and if you are looking for versatility you can instantly switch from performance XC to all-mountain ripping with the TwinLoc remote.
 However, the Spark 940 doesn’t bring quite the same level of urgency that made the RC version our test winner in previous years.
 The additional weight and wheel package stifled its acceleration, allowing the Specialized Epic Evo to win by the narrowest of margins.

 Cannondale Scalpel-SI Carbon 3

 There’s no mistaking the Scalpel for anything other than a Cannondale.
-Thanks, in no small part, to the unique single-sided Lefty fork and the unmistakeable, bean can sized headtube.
+Thanks, in no small part, to the unique single-sided Lefty fork and the unmistakable, bean can sized headtube.
 The ‘Si’ in the name stands for System Integration and whether you like it or not, Cannondale ploughs its own furrow when it comes to a lot of the technology found on the Scalpel.
 The frame gives you power and stiffness in spades and with the short wheelbase and stays, makes it a pleasure to slam through the turns.
 The rear shock’s supple action gives the bike great traction and small bump sensitivity.